 The only material to avoid in paddles categorically is metal, which is heavy and conducts heat away from your hands.
 Avoid cheap paddles from stores like Sportsman’s Warehouse or WalMart–these “oversized spatulas” are heavy, flexy, and unreliable.

 “So what’s the best all-around packraft paddle?”

-As discussed above the answer depends on your strength, paddling style, boat, and other factors.
+The answer depends on your strength, paddling style, boat, and other factors.
 However, most people will be well-served by adhering to a few starting guidelines: look for a four-piece high-angle composite paddle of approximately 210cm.
 A paddle in this range will be packable, light, and of an appropriate length for most creeking and flatwater.
-As of this writing, the Manta Ray Fiberglass (4-piece) paddle dominates this niche, and my anecdotal experience is that at least half of the packrafts on the water today are being driven by this yellow-orange workhorse.
-The Manta Ray is also available in a more expensive carbon fiber variant.
+Popular high-performance options include the Aqua-bound Manta Ray Carbon and the Werner Shuna.

 Packrafters who focus on technical whitewater (Class II+ and upward) tend to prefer four-piece paddles in the 195-210cm range.
 Werner is the market leader in this category.
 Werner’s excellent (if expensive) four-piece all-around/whitewater paddles include the Powerhouse, Shuna and Sherpa.

-For flatwater and big, wide rivers I am very happy with the Werner Camano at 220cm.
+For flatwater and big, wide rivers consider the Werner Camano at 220cm.